kschan0214/sepia.documentation/docs/method/weightings.rst

    relative residual weights = (thres - relative residual weights) / thres
    :label: rrw2

-which has values between 0 and 1
+which has values between 0 (bad fit to monoexponential model) and 1 (good fit).

 Step 3: Applying the weights from relative residual on previusly derived weighting map
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^